 If you want more information on where to dine in the vicinity see the post about restaurants near the Eiffel Tower.

-I recommend that you complete your experience by dining at one of the restaurants in the building.
+I recommend you complete your experience by dining at one of the restaurants in the building.
 Le Jules Verne has a Michelin star and offers a tasty tasting of dishes designed by chef Frédéric Anton.
 Another option is to have a glass of champagne at Bar à Champagne, which is located at the top of the building.

-The night lighting of the Eiffel Tower
+The night illumination of the Eiffel Tower

 The time of illumination depends on each day because it is produced by light-sensitive sensors.
 In addition, the Eiffel Tower offers a light show every hour on the hour and the building is illuminated with 20,000 light bulbs that produce flashes on the entire structure of the building.